 When you live in Hawaii, there’s no such thing as a road trip (because you’d be around the island in just a few hours), so instead we island hop.
 This time Sasha and I decided to explore the Eastern side of Hawaii’s Big Island on the rainy coast of Hilo for a three-day weekend.
 We often wonder how the farm-to-table movement has not penetrated Oahu more than it has on neighbor islands, which seem to be teeming with delicious foodie joints utilizing organic produce and partnering with local farms to bring good, honest, sustainable food to their residents.
-Because of limited time (the Big Island is massive, so if your trip is not properly planned, you can easily spend countless hours driving and not getting very far), we decided to focus all of our time in the Hilo area.
+Because of limited time (the Big Island is huge, so if your trip is not properly planned, you can easily spend countless hours driving and not getting very far), we decided to focus all of our time in the Hilo area.
 Below I will detail our favorites (and not-so-favorites) for places to eat in Hilo!

 1) Conscious Culture Cafe and Kombucha